runeh/mockumental/README.md

 - default selection should happen after sorting.
 So not be 404 is there is 200
 - Massage markup for web admin UI? bake in selected status?
 - JSON http api responses.
 See point above for data format.
+- Can we trigger repaint of the cli when web UI changes?
+With the RX stuff I guess?
+Would be neat.
+- link to mount point in web admin
+- Ditto sync other way.
+Would need fancier ui, with sse or whatever Would need that anyway for request log / inspection

 ## Notes